bwjctan1999/bwjctan1999/README.md

 # Hello there,
-I am **Benz Walter Jacques C. Tan**, I have a great fondness for programming and problem solving.
+I am **Benz Walter Jacques C. Tan**, I am a frontend engineer who has a great fondness for programming and problem solving.
 I also love art and I try to apply it in the things I do.
-I usually work with JavaScript, Visual Basic, MySQL, and Java.
-I am currently working on Web Developmenta and Mobile App Development.
+I usually work with TypeScript, React, React Native, Nativesript and Angular however I always strive to learn more.
+I am currently working in enterprise Mobile and Web development.

 <space>